-Step 3: Send a letter to the credit bureaus
+Step 4: Send the dispute to the credit bureaus

-While the credit bureaus do allow you to dispute an error online, experts recommend mailing it in for best results and to create a paper trail in case you run into problems.
+Once you’re ready, you can submit your dispute to the credit bureau.
+The Federal Trade Commission (FTC) has a sample letter you can use as a template if you want to mail your dispute.
+While the credit bureaus allow you to dispute an error online, some experts recommend mailing it in for best results and to create a paper trail in case you run into problems.

-Send the letter via certified mail with return receipt requested.
+If you do choose to mail in your dispute, send the letter via certified mail with return receipt requested.
 This ensures there’s a paper trail proving you initiated a dispute and that the letter was received.
-If the credit bureau that receives the dispute finds the error legitimate, it must notify the other two credit bureaus.
-However, you can still follow up with separate letters to each bureaus as an added precaution.

 P.O.
 Box 4500

 |TransUnion||Dispute website||Dispute Form |